This lesson is part of

 left, right = right, left

 Do they always do the same thing?
-Which do you find easier to read?

 Solution

-Both examples exchange the values of
+Both examples exchange the values of left

-In the first case we used a temporary variable
+In the first case we used a temporary variable temp

-to keep the value ofleft
+to keep the value of left

-before we overwrite it with the value ofright
+overwrite it with the value of right

 .
-In the second case,right
+In the second case, right

-are packed into a tuple and then unpacked intoleft
+are packed into a

 .